unrealwork/atsd-use-cases/USMortality/README.md

 | 2016-07-30T00:00:00.000Z  | 12.0   | Boston     | MA          | New-England |
 ```

-This query looks at total pneumonia and influenza deaths for all cities in a given region using the `GROUP BY` clause, which combines rows having common values into a a single row.
+This next query looks at total pneumonia and influenza deaths for all cities in a given region using the `GROUP BY` clause, which combines rows having common values into a a single row.
 The region
 specified in this query is **New-England**.

 ```sql